Slow Cooked Mexican Beef

-The slow cooker is the busy person’s best friend at this time of year.
+The slow cooker is the busy person’s best friend during the colder winter months.
 It only takes me a few minutes to get this in the pot, where I can then just leave it to do it’s magic, before coming back at the end of the day to a rich, delicious and nourishing stew.
-It is wonderful served with some mashed root vegetables of your choice, I particularly like to use celeriac.
-Plus if you have any leftovers, it freezes well in portions for another day.
+It is particularly good with mashed celeriac alongside.
+Plus, if you have any leftovers, it freezes well in portions for another day.

 If you don’t have a slow cooker, then I have also suggested how you can make it in a conventional oven, too.